 United States Environmental Protection Agency (US EPA)

-The EPA drinking water guidance has been updated.
+The Environmental Protection Agency drinking water guidance has been updated.
 This guidance contains health advisory levels (HALs), maximum contaminant limits (MCLs), and secondary limits (SMCLs) that serve as standards under the statewide health remediation standard.

 The effect chemicals and contaminants have on human health is a field of science called toxicology, which is the study of poisons, including their nature, effects, detection, and methods of treatment.
 Toxicologists are medical physicians who have specialized in toxicology.
 Due to the complexity of interpreting the toxicological effects that various chemicals have on human health, attempting to define this information goes far beyond the scope of this publication.
 Consequently, listed below are resources for information about specific pollutants in water to determine their associated health risks.
 It should be kept in mind that because the health effects are dependent on dose, concentration, and duration, the worst possible scenario is often offered.
 Use good judgment when viewing this information.
 Since many of the Web sites have contact information where it is possible to contact trained professionals directly, ask pointed questions and let the professionals make recommendations to guide you.

-The ATSDR produces, by congressional mandate, the toxicological profiles for hazardous substances found at National Priorities List (NPL) sites.
+The Agency for Toxic Substances and Disease Registry produces, by congressional mandate, the toxicological profiles for hazardous substances found at National Priorities List (NPL) sites.
 These hazardous substances are ranked based on frequency of occurrence at NPL sites, toxicity, and potential for human exposure.
 Toxicological profiles are developed from a priority list of 275 substances.
 The ATSDR also prepares toxicological profiles for the Departments of Defense and Energy on substances related to federal sites.

 The EXtension TOXicology NETwork (EXTOXNET)